-- We stayed at Cathedral Peak Hotel (Website, Tripadvisor Reviews*).
+- We stayed at Cathedral Peak Hotel (Website, Booking Reviews*).
 There is a buffet for both breakfast and dinner, which allows for filling up pre- and/or post-hike.

 - The only other nearby accommodation is the Didima Rest Camp which looked nice but was deserted when we were there in mid-May

 - In summer start hiking early to avoid the common summer afternoon thunderstorms, and in winter start early to use the daylight.

 - Make sure to take warm clothes and a waterproof, weather can change quickly, and the peak is over 3000 m high, so much colder than down below.

 - Nighttime is also very cold outside of mid-summer so bring a sturdy tent, thick sleeping bag and thermal underwear.

 - We did this hike as part of our 12-Day Trip to the Drakensberg.
 We visited Royal Natal NP beforehand and went on to hike in Giants Castle area.

 Cathedral Peak Hike Day 1